Kirsty Coventry

-Kirsty Leigh Coventry Seward (born 16 September 1983) is a Zimbabwean swimmer and politician currently serving as the Minister of Youth, Sport, Arts and Recreation in the Cabinet of Zimbabwe since September 2018.
-A former Olympic swimmer and world record holder, she is the most decorated Olympian from Africa.
-She is a member of the International Olympic Committee (IOC), and was elected the Chairperson of the IOC Athletes' Commission, the body that represents all Olympic athletes worldwide in early 2018.
+Kirsty Leigh Coventry Seward (née Coventry; born 16 September 1983) is a Zimbabwean politician, sports administrator and former competitive swimmer.
+She has served as the president of the International Olympic Committee since June 2025, and is the first woman, the first Zimbabwean, the second non-European president of the International Olympic Committee since Avery Brundage and the first African to hold that position.
+Coventry served in the Cabinet of Zimbabwe from September 2018 to March 2025 as the Minister of Youth, Sport, Arts and Recreation until September 2023 and then as Minister of Sport, Recreation, Arts and Culture.
+A former Olympic swimmer and world record holder, she is the most decorated African Olympian.

 Born in Harare, Coventry attended and swam competitively for Auburn University in Alabama, in the United States.
-At the 2004 Summer Olympics, in Athens, Greece, Coventry won three Olympic medals: a gold, a silver, and a bronze, while in the 2008 Summer Olympics in Beijing she won four medals: a gold and three silver.
+At the 2004 Summer Olympics in Athens, Coventry won three Olympic medals: a gold, a silver, and a bronze, and in the 2008 Summer Olympics in Beijing she won four medals: a gold and three silver.
 She was subsequently described by Paul Chingoka, head of the Zimbabwe Olympic Committee, as "our national treasure".

-Zimbabwean President Robert Mugabe called her "a golden girl," and personally awarded her US$100,000 in cash for her 2008 Olympic performance.
+Zimbabwean president Robert Mugabe called her "a golden girl", and awarded her US$100,000 in cash for her 2008 Olympic performance.
 In 2016, Coventry retired from swimming after her fifth Olympics, having won the joint-most individual medals in women's swimming in Olympic history.
+She is a member of the International Olympic Committee (IOC) and was elected the Chairperson of the IOC Athletes' Commission, the body that represents all Olympic athletes worldwide, in early 2018.
+In 2025, she was elected President of the IOC, becoming the first woman and first African to do so.
+Following her election, President Emmerson Mnangagwa appointed Gen. Anselem Nhamo Sanyatwe to replace her as Minister of Youth, Sport, Arts and Recreation.

+Early life

+Coventry was born in Harare on 16 September 1983 to Robert Edwin and Lyn Coventry.
+She attended the Dominican Convent, a Catholic all-girls private school in Harare.

 Swimming career

-2000 Olympics
+2000 and 2004 Olympics

-In 2000, while still in high school, Coventry became the first Zimbabwean swimmer to reach the semifinals at the Olympics and was named Zimbabwe's Sports Woman of the Year.
+In 2000, while still in high school at the Dominican Convent in Harare, Coventry qualified for the Olympics in Sydney.
+She became the first Zimbabwean swimmer to reach the semifinals at the Olympics and was named the country's Sports Woman of the Year.
+In the games, she broke the Zimbabwean national record twice in the 100 metre backstroke event, and the African continental record in the 200 metre individual medley event; she did not qualify for the final in either event.